How Will You Deal With Life’s Obstacles or Negative Feelings

 Exact goal: At the next meeting, I will request that my friend listen to me for at least three minutes without interrupting.

-6. Maintain a positive attitude
+6. Maintain a Positive Attitude

-It’s clear that a healthy dose of optimism is required to be happy.
 The important part to remember is that resilient people don’t let negativity bring them down and remain positive even in stressful situations.

 This doesn’t imply that they’re unable to accept the situation or that they’re self-centered; they, too, experience pain, suffering, and low self-esteem.
-They allow themselves to feel positive emotions such as gratitude, love, and joy in addition to negative ones.

-7. Display the outcome to yourself and others
+7. Display the Outcome to Yourself and Others

 To learn to overcome any obstacle, try to analyze what you have done in terms of a measurable and visible result so that you can measure how far you have progressed toward your primary goal.